BlueBrain/nexus/docs/src/main/paradox/docs/faq.md

 ### What is Blue Brain Nexus?

-Blue Brain Nexus is an Open Source, data and knowledge management platform designed to enable ingestion, integration and search of virtually any kind of data.
-Entities (real world data) are described using well defined and validatable schemas (using JSON-LD and optionally SHACL).
-Nexus can be used with existing data schemas from <http://schema.org> or new ones custom created for your own applications.
-For neuroscience data, <http://Neuroshapes.org> provides open, community-developed schemas.
-While Nexus is engineered to support rich semantics, it is not obligatory.
-In fact, data can be ingested from existing data sources such as CSV files and SQL databases, and iteratively reshaped into well defined data schemas.

-Nexus creates and manages entities in accordance with the FAIR (Findable, Accessible, Interoperable and Re-usable) Principles.
-The FAIR principles are also applied to data where Nexus provides the ability to track data provenance and supports data longevity in a secure and scalable manner.
+Blue Brain Nexus is an ecosystem that allows you to organize and better leverage your data through the use of a Knowledge Graph.
+In addition to the products listed here, you’ll find a rich ecosystem of libraries and tools.
+You can find out more high level information on our @ref:[product home page](https://bluebrainnexus.io/).

 ### Is Blue Brain Nexus free to use?

-Yes, Nexus is a free, Open Source platform released under [Apache Licence 2.0](https://opensource.org/licenses/Apache-2.0)
+Yes, Nexus is a free, Open Source platform released under @ref:[Apache Licence 2.0](https://opensource.org/licenses/Apache-2.0)

 ### How do I run Blue Brain Nexus?

 There are many ways to run Nexus.
+Our public Sandbox is running @ref:[here](https://sandbox.bluebrainnexus.io/web/) and you can use it to test Nexus on small, non-sensitive data.
+Our @ref:[tutorial](getting-started/try-nexus.md) can help you to run Nexus step by step.

-The public instance is running in a [Sandbox](https://sandbox.bluebrainnexus.io/web/), meanwhile if you want to run it locally you might need to install @ref:[Docker](getting-started/running-nexus.md#docker) or @ref:[Minikube](getting-started/running-nexus.md#run-nexus-locally-with-minikube).
-You can also deploy Nexus [“on premise”](getting-started/running-nexus/index.html#on-premise-cloud-deployment), as a single instance or as a cluster.
-Nexus has also been deployed and tested on AWS and information on deploying in the Amazon cloud will be made available shortly.
+Meanwhile if you want to run it locally you might need to install @ref:[Docker](getting-started/running-nexus.md#docker) or @ref:[Minikube](getting-started/running-nexus.md#run-nexus-locally-with-minikube).
+You can also deploy Nexus @ref:[“on premise”](getting-started/running-nexus/index.html#on-premise-cloud-deployment), as a single instance or as a cluster.
+Blue Brain Nexus has also been deployed and tested on AWS and information on deploying in the Amazon cloud will be made available shortly.

 ### How can I try Blue Brain Nexus without installing it?
-What is the difference with a relational database like PostgreSQL?

-The [Sandbox](https://sandbox.bluebrainnexus.io/web/) provides a public instance that can serve as a testbed.
+The @ref:[Sandbox](https://sandbox.bluebrainnexus.io/web/) provides a public instance that can serve as a testbed.
 Be aware that the content of the Sandbox is regularly purged.

+### What is the difference with a relational database like PostgreSQL?

 Although Blue Brain Nexus can be used as a regular database, it's flexibility and feature set are well beyond that.
 Just to mention some of the Nexus features: